 If you asked me how to benefit from adopting cloud services, my first question would be, "Which services?"
 Every user and every organization is going to get a different set of benefits.
 The most important thing I can suggest is to think across the spectrum.
 Evaluate the potential savings, but also think about the soft benefits: improved productivity, more speed and lowered risk.

-You will miss 100% of the shots that you don't take.
+As hockey great Wayne Gretzky observed, you will miss 100 percent of the shots that you don’t take.
 How much of a benefit is it to take your shot?